The Unbelievable Benefits of Red Cabbage

 A recent study showed that a 100 gram (about 3 oz.) serving of raw red cabbage delivers 196.5 mg of polyphenols (28.3 mg of which are anthocyanins).
 Green cabbage, on the other hand, only contained 0.01 mg of anthocyanins.

-Considering anthocyanincs in red cabbage have been implicated as being beneficial for “protection against liver injuries; significant reduction of blood pressure; improvement of eyesight; strong anti-inflammatory and antimicrobial activities; inhibition of mutations caused by mutagens from cooked food; and suppression of proliferation of human cancer cells,” you can see why you’d want to eat more red cabbage.
+Considering anthocyanincs in red cabbage have been implicated as being beneficial for “protection against liver injuries; maintain blood pressure; improvement of eyesight; strong anti-inflammatory and antimicrobial activities; inhibition of mutations caused by mutagens from cooked food; and suppression of proliferation of human cancer cells,” you can see why you’d want to eat more red cabbage.

 3 – It Can Help Fight Inflammation: